danarhirany300-ctrl/SOC-Journey-practical/README.md

 ## ✅ Key Takeaway
 The pattern of authentication attempts is often more important than the number of failed logins.
 Understanding that pattern helps accurately identify the attack type.

+---

+# 📅 Day 104 – Authentication Investigation: Benign or Malicious?

+## 🎯 Objective
+Learn how to determine whether an authentication alert represents normal user behavior or a security incident.

+## 📚 What I Learned
+- Authentication alerts require context before making a decision.
+- Trusted devices, expected locations, and successful MFA often indicate legitimate activity.
+- Analysts should gather evidence before escalating.
+- Closing a benign alert is just as important as escalating a malicious one.

+## 🛠 Practical Exercise
+Investigated an authentication alert by reviewing sign-in logs, device information, MFA status, IP reputation, and location.
+Determined that the activity was consistent with normal user behavior.

+## 💡 Skills Practiced
+- Authentication investigation
+- Identity analysis
+- Evidence-based decision making
+- Incident classification

+## ✅ Key Takeaway
+A good SOC analyst knows when **not** to escalate.
+Decisions should always be based on evidence, not assumptions.